sheepolata/WorldInConflictSim/README.md

 ### 22/04/2021

+Slight change to the trade factor: now takes into account its own TF plus the average TF of all neighbours.
+It now displayed on the Resources tab.

 Added the possibility of a city name to be based on its location (somehting like *LOCATION_NAME's Respite*).

 Modifified some text in the Kingdom tab of a community.
 Added some kingdom names and adjective and fixed some location names.